 Cyprus, the third largest island in the Mediterranean Sea after Sicily and Sardinia, is geographically situated in the east, south of the Anatolian Peninsula of the Asian mainland.
-It is located among Hellas to its west/north-west side, Syria, Lebanon and Israel to the east, and Turkey at north.
-It is a member state of the European Union and commonly referred to as part of the Middle East.
+It is located among Hellas to its west / north-west side, Syria, Lebanon and Israel to the east, and Turkey at north.
+Although commonly referred to as part of the Middle East, it is closely alligned with Europe [55].

 The landscape, mostly mountainous at the highest percentage, includes the central plain of Mesaoria, with the Kyrenia and Pentadactylos mountains to the north and the Troodos mountain range to the south and west, while there are also scattered, but significant, plains along the southern coast.
 The climate is temperate Mediterranean where dry summers follow variably rainy winters.
 Summer temperatures range from warm at higher elevations in the Troodos mountains to hot in the lowlands.
 Winter temperatures are mild at lower elevations, where snow rarely occurs, but are significantly colder in the Troodos mountains.
 During the recent years the dry seasons are intense, rendering the lack of drinking water as a high pressure on the citizens.
-On the other hand, floods, lower temperatures and torrential rains throughout the wet season constitute an unusual picture for this time of year for the island, causing erosion problems and destroy settlements and infrastructure.
-There is no doubt whatsoever that proper and efficacious water management is the key factor not only for the well-being of the citizens and the satisfaction of their daily needs, but for the achievement of sustainable development as well.
+On the other hand, floods, lower temperatures and torrential rains throughout the wet season constitute an unusual picture for this time of year for the island [54], causing erosion problems and destroy settlements and infrastructure.
+There is no doubt whatsoever that proper and efficacious water management is the key factor not only for the well being of the citizens and the satisfaction of their daily needs, but for the achievement of sustainable development as well.

-The primary aim of this research is to present an attempt towards the design and implementation of an evolutionary technique in the line of producing meta-data for the training and testing of artificial neural networks (ANN) for the management of water reservoirs.
-The motivation for our research was triggered off by Iliadis and Maris [21,22].
-According to these works, it is beyond doubt that an innovative approach may come in handy, especially considering the fact that after time-consuming studies and raw data acquisition, the Republic of Cyprus did not come up with a viable solution to the problem of water resources management.
+The primary aim of the present research is to present an attempt towards the design and implementation of an evolutionary technique in the line of producing meta-data for the training and testing of Artificial Neural Networks (ANN) for the management of water reservoirs.
+The motivation for our research was triggered off by [21] and [22].
+According to these works, it is beyond doubt that an innovative approach may come in handy, especially considering the fact that after time - consuming studies and raw data acquisition, the Republic of Cyprus did not come up with a viable solution to the problem of water resources management.
 In [22], Iliadis and Maris state that the classical statistical analysis failed to provide promising results, although newer attempts have been conducted towards this purpose.
-As they report, the undergoing research has revealed that the water resources of the island are much lower than it was initially regarded.
+The recent findings of the undergoing research have revealed that the water resources of the island are much lower than it was initially regarded.
 It is nowadays estimated that the island's water reservoir is approximately 40% lower than the original belief.
 This fact urges for a new and perhaps more reliable approach.